ekim39/ice04-estherkim/README.md

-# ICE 04: Websockets
+# ICE 04: Websockets - Esther Kim

 In this activity, you will work to build a simple websockets application

 ### Instructions

-1. Decide whether you want to work alone or with others in this ISP.
-If you are working with others, make sure to list all of your group members in your README.
+- To run the application, enter the command "node server.js" in one terminal to start the server side.
+Then, enter "npm run dev" in another to start the client side".
+You may open the link on different browsers/tabs to simulate different users.

 2. Implement the basic websockets setup demo from the [sockets guide](https://github.com/jmcuneo/cs4241-guides/blob/master/using.sockets.md).
 Make sure that is up and running correctly before proceeding to the next step.